Tsabo/PowerShell-DevKit/PowerShell/CustomModules/README.md

-# 🧩 Custom PowerShell Modules
+# 🧩 Custom PowerShell Modules (User-Specific)

-This directory contains **auto-discovered** custom PowerShell modules that extend your PowerShell environment.
+This directory is for **your personal custom PowerShell modules** that extend your PowerShell environment.
+These modules are **auto-discovered** and loaded automatically.

 ## ✨ Auto-Discovery Feature

-Any `.psm1` file placed in this directory will be **automatically loaded** when PowerShell starts.
+Any `.psm1` file you place in this directory will be **automatically loaded** when PowerShell starts.
 No need to modify the profile!

+## 📦 Custom vs Bundled Modules

+- **`CustomModules/`** (this directory) - Your personal modules, NOT tracked in git, auto-discovered
+- **`IncludedModules/`** - Bundled with DevKit repo, tracked in git, statically loaded

+## 🚀 Quick Start

 ### 📝 How It Works